 In Luke 14:33 we read, “So then, any of you who does not forsake (renounce, surrender claim to, give up, say goodbye to) all that he has cannot be My disciple.”
 A powerful verse that many misunderstand.
 The main trouble lies in the words “who does not”.
 Many want to interpret the verse this way, “So then, any of you not willing to forsake (renounce, surrender claim to, give up, say goodbye to) all that he has cannot be My disciple.”
 There is a difference between willing and becoming.

 A long time ago, we attended a small church where a man named Matthew pastored.
 God was calling us to give up our idols, and the big one for me was the big screen TV.
 We decided, as a family, to give our monstrosity away.
 Strangely, ‘Matthew’ wanted our former idol, so we gave it to him.
-One Sunday night, not long after, God prompted me to speak in the service how He led us to give up our television.
+One Sunday night, not long after, God prompted me to speak in the service about how He led us to give up our television.
 After I sat down, Matthew got up and said God wasn’t calling everyone to give up their TVs; it was just God’s leading for us.

 Why did Matthew say this?

-When we were homeless at the Smiths Motel in New Brunswick a few ladies we knew came to visit us.
+When we were homeless at the Smiths Motel in New Brunswick, a few ladies we knew came to visit us.
 One lady, Sarah, was kind and helped us a great deal when we were in St. Stephen.
-In return we shared our story; how we had given up our home to follow Jesus.
+In return, we shared our story; how we had given up our home to follow Jesus.
 Moved by our story, Sarah was clear that she said she couldn’t give up ‘all’.
 Although she was willing, it would be too hard for her.

 Why did Sarah say this?